titogithub123/School_District_Analysis/README.md

 - % Passing Math, decreased  when we took out the Thomas HS ninth graders.
 - % Passing Reading, also went down after we took out the ninth graders.

+For your time and your attention, Thank You.
+Your Local Data Specialist,
+Humberto Sandez